Your Majesty

 As Leanne Elliott Young, co-founder of The Institute of Digital Fashion, explains “the incorporation of interactivity and modularity allows for one garment to do more over time, as an example, creating augmented reality drops after purchase, generating longevity to one single piece of clothing.”
 To this end, LUKSO has enabled their NFTs to be more dynamic and updateable.
 This development, as Marjorie Hernandez from LUKSO explains, means: “garments could be updated throughout seasons of the year or to match [...] special moments owners would like to share with brands and designers more directly, making experiences with fashion even more personal.”
 Hernandez, like Young, predicts that “in the future, we will continue to see physical garments enhanced with AR features or have the ability to unlock VR experiences, offering multiverse utility.”

-“a physical object with a digital aura”
+“A physical object with a digital aura”

 This phygital approach might even aid the uptake of digital fashion.
 For most people, physical and digital fashion are not yet considered equal, but for the creators operating in the space, it is.
 For Taskin Goec, of Maison Taskin, it’s hybridity that will lead to the mass adoption of digital fashion.
 What he calls “a physical object with a virtual aura” adds a level of tangibility to an otherwise ethereal industry; “For many people, digital and physical are not accepted as equally real.
 We need to have this transitional phase where people can connect it. [...]
 I don’t differentiate too much because I don’t think one is more real than the other.
 But I differentiate with design elements on what works better in physical and digital.“